Built-in Plugin

 false

-, only effective for merge
+, effective only for merge

 and squash